lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-6.md

 >   - builds the selected supported platform version
 >   - provisions one or more AWS resources, such as Amazon EC2 instances, to run your application.

-> ECS: Run highly secure, reliable, and scalable containers
+> [!NOTE] ECS: Run highly secure, reliable, and scalable containers

-> Elastic Beanstalk vs ECS
+> [!NOTE] Elastic Beanstalk vs ECS
 >
 > - Elastic Beanstalk:
 >